 M.A.
 Philosophical Theology, Southern Evangelical Seminary

 B.F.A.
-Communication Design, Minor in Advertising, University of North Texas
+Communication Design (concentration: art direction), minor in Advertising, University of North Texas

 ADV 2322 - Concepting